diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 ![hadoop_inputformat_class_hierarchy_img_1]

 **Given a set of files, how does FileInputFormat turn them into splits?**
-FileInputFormat splits only large files—here, “large” means larger than an HDFS block.
-The split size is normally the size of an HDFS block, which is appropriate for most applications; however, it is possible to control this value by setting various Hadoop properties,
+FileInputFormat splits only large files—here, “large” means larger than an HDFS block. `The split size is normally the size of an HDFS block`, which is appropriate for most applications; however, it is possible to control this value by setting various Hadoop properties,
 1. mapreduce.input.fileinputformat.split.minsize
 2. mapreduce.input.fileinputformat.split.maxsize
 3. dfs.blocksize